nicholas477/nicholas477.github.io/_projects/1_engine-simulator.md

 I created a plugin that integrates engine simulator into Unreal Engine 5's Chaos vehicle simulation, the plugin does this by providing a movement component that runs Engine Simulator.
 To use Engine Simulator to drive your Unreal Engine vehicle, you just replace your `ChaosWheeledVehicleMovementComponent` with the `EngineSimulatorWheeledVehicleMovementComponent`, and you can do this in blueprint using the subclass dropdown on your Chaos vehicle component.
 If you're interested in the implementation details, I go over them in the next section.

 [//]: # It does this by adding a component called `EngineSimulatorWheeledVehicleMovementComponent`.
 The component is subclassed from the Chaos vehicle simulation movement component and is a drop-in replacement for it.
 The way the Engine Simulator component works is that each of them runs their own copy of engine simulator in separate threads.
-When the mechanical simulation updates in Unreal, the component passes the Unreal Engine vehicle wheel RPM to engine simulator, reads the torque outputted from engine simulator, applys it to the wheels, and also pipes the engine sound into the game.
+When the mechanical simulation updates in Unreal, the component passes the Unreal Engine vehicle wheel RPM to engine simulator, reads the torque outputted from engine simulator, applies it to the wheels, and also pipes the engine sound into the game.
 The code that couples Unreal Engine to Engine Simulator is really that simple, and I go over the implementation details in the next section.
 But before you read on, let me list the drawbacks and let me explain the tagline to this article.

 ## Drawbacks/issues